-Note that during the first running period of the unit, required power input may be higher.
+Note that during the first running period of the unit (break in period for compressor), required power input may be higher.
 This phenomenon originates from the compressor that requires a 50 hour run elapse before reaching smooth operation and stable power consumption.
 Reason is that the scroll is made out of iron and that it takes some time to smooth the surfaces that make contact.